Mascarpone-Strawberry Shortcake

 - Sift the flour on top and gently incorporate it with a spatula (folding).
 Do not over-mix!

-- Let it cool down for few minutes, remove it from the pan and rest it on a rack.
+- Let it cool down for a few minutes, remove it from the pan, and rest it on a rack.

 - You will get a 4-5cm high Biskuit (sponge cake), very fluffy, and slightly moist.
 Look how perfect it is!